dotnet/docs-maui/docs/user-interface/fonts.md

 <!-- Todo: Device.RuntimePlatform will most likely be deprecated in favour of Essentials -->

-The `Device.RuntimePlatform` property can be used in code to set font properties per platform
+The `Device.RuntimePlatform` property can be used in code to set font properties per platform:

 ```csharp
 Label label = new Label